iskipu/forge-docu/docs/cli.md

 If you type `rs` (and hit enter) in the same terminal where you ran the start command, the running app will be terminated and restarted.

 Forge plugins can override this command to run custom development logic.
-For example, the [webpack.md](config/plugins/webpack.md "mention") runs a webpack-dev-server instance to provide live reloading and HMR.
+For example, the [Webpack Plugin](config/plugins/webpack.md) runs a webpack-dev-server instance to provide live reloading and HMR.

 #### Options